-Editors’ note: This article was adapted from “Board/Staff Relationships in a Growth Crisis: Implications for Nonprofit Governance,” originally published online, March 7, 2011, by the Nonprofit and Voluntary Sector Quarterly, and subsequently published in NVSQ’s print publication in 2012.1 The authors appreciate Peter Roberts’s extensive editing support for this article.
+Editors’ note: This article, which we ran in the fall/winter edition of the Nonprofit Quarterly in 2013, was posted to this site on December 19, 2013.
+It was adapted from “Board/Staff Relationships in a Growth Crisis: Implications for Nonprofit Governance,” which itself was originally published online on March 7, 2011, by the Nonprofit and Voluntary Sector Quarterly and subsequently released in NVSQ’s print publication in 2012.1 The authors appreciate Peter Roberts’s extensive editing support for this article.

 This article looks at the ways in which board/staff relationships played out in four small cultural organizations—two museums and two performing arts companies—as each passed through three distinct phases of a growth/financial crisis.
 This research may inform nonprofit boards and managers in a couple of ways: